ALISCHILLER/Date-Picker-Persian-Compose/README.md

-**Title:** DatePickersPersion: a Jetpack Compose library for date and time selection in Farsi language
+**Title:** DatePickersPersion: a Jetpack Compose library for date and time selection in Farsi language DatePicker Persian android  Jetpack Compose **Summary:**

-**Summary:**
 DatePickersPersion is a Jetpack Compose library that allows you to choose date and time in Farsi language.
 This library uses a simple and intuitive user interface that makes it easy.